Healthdirect Free Australian health advice you can count on.

 Bacteria can enter your body through:

-• a cut on your skin
+• a wound, cut or bite that breaks the skin

 • eating or drinking contaminated food or water

-• breathing in droplets from an infected person
+• breathing in droplets from an infected person (for example, those released after they cough, sneeze or breathe nearby)

 Bacterial infections and weather events